rackerlabs/docs-core-infra-user-guide/cloud-interfaces/cli/swift.rst

 It is also known as
 *python-swiftclient*.

-OpenStack documents that may help you install swiftclient and learn to use it include:
+The following OpenStack documents can help you install swiftclient and learn to use it:

 * :os-docs:`Install the OpenStack command-line clients <user-guide/common/cli_install_openstack_command_line_clients.html>`